 Most stories are written by university staff members as part of their roles as professional communicators within the 14 faculties, along with several departments and institutes.
 UToday accepts submissions outside this network; for example, from a student writing about a community initiative.
-University Relations occasionally assigns freelance writers under contract to research and produce specialized stories.
+The Content and Publications team occasionally assigns freelance writers under contract to research and produce specialized stories.

-UCalgary News is managed by David Hedley, the UToday managing editor, under the direction of Betty Rice, the director of storytelling in Strategic Communications, University Relations.
-Articles from faculties and units are overseen first by managers overseeing communications in those areas.
+UCalgary News is managed by Sue Ridewood, the UCalgary News managing editor, under the direction of Lois Epp, the senior director, Content and Publications, Office of Advancement.
+Articles from faculties and units are reviewed first by managers overseeing communications in those areas.

 UToday supports the university by reporting on top research discoveries and their impact on the community, key campus events, major announcements, significant awards, and student and faculty experiences and successes.
 All UCalgary News content should be of interest to the broader university community and we try to fairly represent all areas of campus.
 Faculty-specific stories are better suited to that faculty’s local news or social media channels.